-- Inform the nurse before your next shot of any swelling at the injection site that appears larger than the size of a quarter, or any other symptoms that may be related to your allergy injection.
+- Inform the nurse before your next shot of any swelling at the injection site that appeared larger than the size of a quarter, or any other symptoms that may be related to your allergy injection.

-- Always, call us immediately or go directly to the emergency room if you notice any breathing difficulty, generalized itching or rash, or feel especially ill shortly after your shot.
+- Always call us immediately or go directly to the emergency room if you notice any breathing difficulty, generalized itching or rash, or feel especially ill soon after your shot.

 - Let us know as soon as possible if you become pregnant or plan on becoming pregnant.

 - Inform us of any new medications that you are taking.
-Certain medications such as beta-blockers (taken for high blood pressure, glaucoma, migraine headaches and other diseases) or monoamine oxidase inhibitors can be dangerous if you have a reaction to a shot.
-PATIENTS CANNOT BE TAKING BETA-BLOCKERS AND GET ALLERGY INJECTIONS.
+Certain medications, such as beta-blockers (taken for high blood pressure, glaucoma, migraine headaches and other diseases) or monoamine oxidase inhibitors may be a contraindication and will be handled on a case by case basis.

 - If you have a fever or are feeling ill, you may not be given a shot.
 You will not be given an injection if you have hives or wheezing.
 Call ahead or inform clinical staff before your injection.

-- Avoid strenuous exercise at least an hour after your injection.
+- Avoid strenuous exercise at least 3 hours after your injection.

 The goal of immunotherapy is to control your allergy symptoms without medications.
 You may still need to take some medications to control your allergy symptoms.
 Using a medication will not decrease the benefits of allergy shots; in fact, taking a long-acting antihistamine the morning of allergy shot days may help the process.